khellang/corefx-wiki/Contributing.md

 We have provided a Visual Studio 2013 vssettings file (`corefx.vssettings`) at the root of the corefx repository, enabling C# auto-formatting conforming to the above guidelines.
 Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.

+We also use the [.NET Codeformatter Tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time, the tool automatically fixes the code base to conform to the guidelines outlined above.

 ### Example File:

 ``ObservableLinkedList`1.cs:``